 Sarastus is a Wayfarer class sailing dinghy built of marine plywood.
 She was built in the United Kingdom in 1987 for racing use.
 I bought her in 2014 and brought to Finland in a shipping container to explore the local waters with my family.
+The boat has some modifications to make it safer for dinghy cruising.

 Her name Sarastus means literally “Dawn” but is also the Finnish name chosen for sailing ship Dawn Treader in Chronicles of Narnia which is a classic of British children’s literature.
 One of the motivations for the name was to remind of her British origin.